Approach

 2 weeks

-We capture the objects: customers, quotes, orders, suppliers, deliveries, owners, deadlines, actions.
-With your team, in your words.
-The model is done when the planner says: yes, that is how it runs.
+We capture customers, orders, people, systems, decision rights, rules, and exceptions.
+With your team, in your language.
+The model is done when operators say: yes, that is how it runs.

 You keep